-- 1. All residents are encouraged to use blue painter's tape for wall decorations or built-in tack strips and/or cork boards (where provided). - 2.
+- 1. All residents are encouraged to use blue painter's tape for wall decorations. - 2.
 Using nails, tacks, staples, or any other fasteners to hang pictures or posters on the walls is discouraged; using nails, tacks, or staples on room doors is not allowed. - Using 3M strips, glue, double-sided tape, "duct" tape, or "Scotch" tape is highly discouraged as these adhesives cause damage.
 Additionally, LED lights with an adhesive backing should not be affixed to walls or ceilings as they cause damage to the surface(s).
 The use of adhesives which will not discolor or pull away the paint are permitted (permanent decals, stickers, etc.). - 4.
 As per housing policy, posting personal materials in community bathrooms, hallways, public areas, or public-facing areas (windows, balconies) is prohibited.